PhyseChan/openfst_practices/README.md

 These are some practices of learning Openfst, which include converting digits to alphabet and chinese tokenization.

-## Digits to AlphaBet
+## Digits to Alphabet

-This module converts a number to aplhabets
+This module converts a number to alphabet

 Example convert `10011` to `ten thousands eleven`
 <img src="./digit2alphabet/imgs/res.png">